 This model of production produced mixed results for customers.
 On the one hand, there was a single point of contact for all matters pertaining to the product, and the customer had direct access to the person producing the goods or service.
 Another positive: depending on the craftsperson’s level or experience, the goods may have been very high quality and quite possibly made to order.

 On the other hand, this means of production was hampered by severe limitations in terms of production speed, output capacity, and consistency.
-With just one person managing all the work, the process was neither scaleable nor efficient.
+With just one person managing all the work, the process was neither scalable nor efficient.

-It was also highly susceptible to disruption: if the craftsperson needed time away from work, there was no backup.
+It was also highly susceptible to disruption.
+If the craftsperson needed time away from work, there was no backup.
 Work simply came to a halt.